-JACKSONVILLE, Florida — Jacksonville Jaguars defensive end Chris Clemons has reported for training camp.
+JACKSONVILLE, Florida — Jacksonville Jaguars defensive end Chris Clemons has returned to practice after sitting out the first two weeks of training camp.

-The 33-year-old Clemons is a 12-year veteran with 244 tackles and 66 sacks.
+That opened the door for Clemons to get another year in Jacksonville.
+Clemons has 244 tackles and 66 sacks.
 He had eight sacks last year, but three of those came in one quarter against Indianapolis.
-He had one sack and seven tackles in his final five games.
+He tallied one sack and seven tackles in his final five games.